bschirmer/Number-to-cheque/README.md

     1. If you get an error about dotnet, `dotnet is not recognized as an internal or external command, operable program or batch file.` you will have to download and install it.
 You can do that here `https://dotnet.microsoft.com/download`
 4. In Postman, navigate to `https://localhost:5001/cheque/<insert number here>`
+    1. If you don't have Postman, you can download it from here `https://www.getpostman.com/downloads/`
+    2. If you are running the app and you run the above url and get `Could not get any response...`.
+You may have to turn off SSL certificate verification by going to `File -> Settings -> General -> SSL certificate verification`

-    1. If you don't have Postman, you can download it from here `https://www.getpostman.com/downloads/` Alternatively, you can also nagivate the the above url in browser and check the Json response
+Alternatively, you can also nagivate the the above url in browser and check the Json response

 ### How to run Postman tests